How much do you know about pesticides and your health?

 7. “Weed and Feed” and other combinations of fertilizers and pesticides are safe, environmentally responsible and effective means to give your lawn all the care it needs to thrive.

 Unnecessary use of lawn and yard care synthetic chemicals is a skyrocketing problem in Maine.
-According to the Maine Board of Pesticides Control, use of yard care pesticides in Maine increased sevenfold from 1995 to 2007; more than 6.2 million pounds of yard care pesticides were brought into Maine in 2007. (http://www.southberwickmaine.org/public_documents/southberwickme_dpw/KennebecArticle_May2010.pdf)
+According to the Maine Board of Pesticides Control, more than 6.2 million pounds of yard care pesticides were brought into Maine in 2007.

-For information and resources on how to have a beautiful yard with fewer or no synthetic chemicals, see the BPC’s Yardscaping booklet: http://www.maine.gov/dacf/php/pesticides/yardscaping/index.htm
+For information and resources on how to have a beautiful yard with fewer or no synthetic chemicals, see the BPC’s Yardscaping web pages: http://www.maine.gov/dacf/php/pesticides/yardscaping/index.htm and MOFGA’s Fact Sheet #7, Establishing and Caring for an Organic Lawn (http://www.mofga.org/Portals/2/Fact%20Sheets/FS%2007%20Lawn%20Care%20Web.pdf)

 False.
 Neurotoxicity, as well as risks to the human immune, reproductive and endocrine systems, may be equally or even more significant.